tedsteen/nes-bundler/README.md

 ## Future stuff/ideas/bugs/todo
 * Move this list to the issues feature in GitHub :)
 * Implement `save_state(...)`/`load_state(...)` for all the mappers.
-* Make it possible to bundle without using Rust compiler (somehow inject the ROM+config into the binary)
 * Fullscreen mode (alt+enter is standard to toggle between full screen and windowed, on Windows)
   * Some way to quit without closing the window will be needed for fullscreen.
 Probably a button in the settings menu.
 * Perhaps freeze the game while settings is open?